 Step 5: Don't procrastinate!

 Every accident is fixable, even when you’re not at fault.
 Whether we parked our car safely or drove carefully on the road, we can’t avoid accidents when it has happened.
-It’s best to protect ourselves from unfortunate cases by getting a comprehensive motor insurance, which you can now sign up for on Loanstreet's latest portal!
+It’s best to protect ourselves from unfortunate cases by getting comprehensive car insurance, which you can get from Loanstreet!